NishidhJasani1605/Paper-Checker-Bot/README.md

 4. **Official Answer Extraction**: Extract official answers from answer key PDFs
 5. **Automated Evaluation**: Compare student answers with official answers and generate evaluation reports

+## Streamlit App Workflow (Tabs)

+The app is organized into five main tabs, each representing a step in the workflow:

+1. **All-in-One Process**: Upload all three PDFs (student answer, question paper, and official answer key) and process them in a single workflow.
+2. **PDF Processing**: Upload and process the student's answer sheet PDF to extract and preprocess images.
+3. **Student Answer Extraction**: Extract student answers from the processed images using AI.
+4. **Official Answer Extraction**: Extract official answers from the answer key PDF using AI.
+5. **Evaluation**: Compare student answers with official answers and generate an evaluation report.

 ## Installation

 1. Clone this repository or download the files